charlesgriffiths/pcg-java/README.md

 The algorithm author's source at https://github.com/imneme/pcg-cpp shows an Apache License v2.0 and I am releasing this Java version under a similar license.

+Some files in this repository should be considered works in progress.